-The developers Land & Houses Pruksa, Sansiri, Ananda and Supalai was rated by Thai nationals as the most reliable developers.
-Like most property buyers in Thailand they expect good aftersales service and well as quality materials being used.
-The first place to get a view on property developers is to either ask a property lawyer in Thailand or to browse the Thai forums for information on different developers and their reputation.
+If you want to know who the best property developer in Thailand is then read further.
+The developers Land & Houses Pruksa, Sansiri, Ananda, and Supalai was rated by Thai nationals as the most reliable developers.
+Like most property buyers in Thailand, they expect good after sales service.
+This as well as quality materials being used.
+The first place to get a view on property developers is to either ask our property lawyer in Thailand or to browse the Thai forums for information on different developers and their reputation.

 You will also need to check the title deed in Thailand on the property as well as the Environmental Impact Assessment for the development.
 There also other issues to check such as usufructs or servitude’s on older properties when buying a condo in Thailand or a house or villa.

-You should also remember that when buying property in Thailand you will need to transfer the money into the country and you should read more on the money transfer process for property when buying property.
-Also remember that the property developers will use Thai measurements and that this many times will not be in the metric system.
+You should also remember that when buying a property in Thailand you will need to transfer the money into the country and you should read more on the money transfer process for the property when buying property.
+Also, remember that the property developers will use Thai measurements.
+This many times will not be in the metric system.
 See how the land Size conversions work in Thailand.

-Most developers do not have issues on property such as having servitudes over the property which might lower the value of the property.
-When a due diligence is done then your property lawyer in Thailand will also look at the property zoning of the development.
+Most developers do not have liens on the property such as having servitudes over the property.
+This might lower the value of the property.
+When due diligence is done then your property lawyer in Thailand will also look at the property zoning of the development.
 There have been many times when the zoning has been incorrect and many losing their investments.
-A good example would be encroaching on forest land or worst when the property developer has not followed the building restriction laws.
+A good example would be encroaching on forest land.
+Worst when the property developer has not followed the building restriction laws.
 Those properties get demolished.